Wyoming Catholic College Already Has Its Temporary Injunction

 But the U.S. Department of Justice's stance works for now, Roberts said.

 "Justice department officials' understanding is this is legally binding," he said.
 "We do not have to comply with the mandate until further notice."

-However, those officials did not agree that this exception applied to the other plaintiffs in the original late January lawsuit filed in January.
+However, those officials did not agree that this exception applied to the other plaintiffs in the original late January lawsuit.
 The other plaintiffs are the Catholic Diocese of Cheyenne, which covers all of Wyoming; Catholic Charities of Wyoming; Saint Joseph's Children's Home in Torrington; St. Anthony's Tri-Parish Catholic School in Casper, and John Paul II Catholic School in Gillette.

 Defendants include the U.S. departments of Health and Human Services, Labor and the Treasury; and HHS Secretary Kathleen Sebelius.

 According to plaintiff's attorney Paul Hickey of Cheyenne, the federal government created an exemption for plans sponsored by “so-called ‘religious employers,.”
 The motion for the injunction claims that exemption is defined “to protect only ‘the unique relationship between a house of worship and its employees in ministerial positions,'" Hickey wrote.

 However, ministries of the diocese include educational and charitable services outside the scope of “a house of worship,” Hickey wrote.

 The U.S. Attorney's office for Wyoming has until April 15 to file its response.
 U.S. District Court Judge Scott Skavdahl will hold a hearing for the preliminary injunction motion at 1 p.m.
 May 7 in federal court in Casper.